Help:Research using the web

 Bypassing newspaper registration requests

-- http://www.bugmenot.com/ - Login names for more than 20,000 websites are also available at who believe compulsory registration is a violation of privacy - or at least a waste of time.
+- http://www.bugmenot.com/ - Login names for more than 20,000 websites are available for those believe compulsory registration is a violation of privacy - or at least a waste of time.
 There is a bookmarklet available at the site.
 Here is a link to the Firefox extension to bypass autotmatically from the browser side.

 - Sogole Honarvar outlined in Poynter Online the secret to Avoiding registration at news sites.
 "Poynter Online reports a tip for those tired of registering at news Web sites in order to access free content.
 Using the log-in 'freethepresses', or 'email@example.com' if an email address is appropriate, and the password 'freethepresses' will provide users with quick access to news without the hassle of registration.
 This trick works at the Los Angeles Times site, The New York Times site and the sites for both The Chicago Tribune and the Washington Post.
 Although it is unclear who went through the trouble to create these fake log-ins, news junkies everywhere are surely thankful for the tip."